telefonicaid/fiware-cygnus/flume/conf/README.md

 ## Files for each instance

 The other files are `cygnus.conf.template` and `flume.conf.template`.
-These files should be copied for each intantance of Cygnus that want to run.
+These files should be copied for each instance of Cygnus wanted to be run.

 Example:
 ```bash